 By having you, your spouse, your parent or another close family member aid in the classroom you get to see the educational progress of your child first-hand.
 Your child gets to see that his/her family values education and is present and active in the learning process.

-Providing healthy and delicious snacks for the class
+Providing healthy, nut free snacks for the class

 All that play and learning requires energy!
 Families are responsible for providing a healthy and delicious snack for their child’s class on a rotating basis.
 The purpose of the snack is not only for an energy boost, but to expose children to food diversity.
 So, be creative and fun and bring that “old family recipe”.
 You will be informed if food allergies are a consideration in the classroom.